jldec/pub-theme-shower/README.md

   // copyright comment
   copyright: 'Copyright © 2015 Hard Working Person',

-  // ask search engines not to crawl this site noRobots:true
+  // ask search engines not to crawl this site (depends on pub-pkg-seo) noRobots:true
 }
 ```